Is Transferring Crypto Between Wallets Taxable? (2025 IRS Rules)

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• Transferring crypto between your own wallets is not taxable, as it does not constitute a disposal and the cost basis and holding period remain unchanged.
-However, accurate record-keeping is critical to avoid tax complications.
+Transferring crypto between your wallets is typically not taxable since it doesn't constitute a disposal, and the cost basis and holding period remain unchanged.
+Accurate record-keeping is crucial to avoid any potential tax issues.

-• Crypto for crypto transactions are subject to capital gains tax in the US, similar to stocks and other assets, with varying rates depending on the holding period and income bracket.
+Crypto-to-crypto transactions are subject to capital gains tax in the US, similar to stocks and other assets.
+The tax rate depends on the holding period and the taxpayer's income bracket.

 Capital gain taxes in crypto explained